AnastasiiaMishchenko/Internationals/Chirantha Peramunage-_/lecture7.md

 * sudo apt-get update
 * sudo apt-get upgrade
 * sudo apt-get install mosquitto - it showed that it already has the lastest version of mosquito, so no luck there.
+* Problem was the misconfiguration of the nodered mqtt port.
+After updating it from 1880 to 1883 it worked.